Hans Kammler: Arnsberg Forest Massacre

-Disappearance and possible fate
+Disappearance and fate

 On 1 April 1945, Kammler ordered the evacuation of 500 missile technicians to the Nazis' Alpine Fortress.
-Since the last V-2 on the western front had been launched in late March, on 5 April Kammler was charged by the Oberkommando der Wehrmacht to command the defense of the Nordhausen area.
+Since the last V-2 on the western front had been launched in late March, on 5 April Kammler was charged by the Oberkommando der Wehrmacht to command the defence of the Nordhausen area, where Mittelwerk was located.
 However, rather than defend the missile construction works, he immediately ordered the destruction of all the "special V-1 equipment" at the Syke storage site.

 In the final weeks of the war in Europe, Kammler's movements became sketchy and contradictory.
-Wernher von Braun said Kammler was in Oberammergau, Bavaria in April 1945.
-The Nazi rocket scientist later reported having overheard a discussion between Kammler and his aide-de-camp in which Kammler said he planned to hide in nearby Ettal Abbey.
-Kammler and his followers then left town, according to von Braun.
-Further evidence of Kammler's activities is a telegraph from Kammler to Speer, Himmler and Göring on 16 April, informing them of the creation of a "message centre" at Munich and the appointment of a chief representative for the construction of the Messerschmitt Me 262.
+Further evidence of Kammler's activities consists of a telegram sent from Kammler to Speer, Himmler and Göring on 16 April, informing them of the creation of a "message centre" at Munich and the appointment of an operations chief for the construction of the Messerschmitt Me 262.
 On 20 April, he reportedly arrived with a group of technicians at Himmler’s Kommandostelle near Salzburg.

+On 22 April he caught up with Wernher von Braun and Walter Dornberger, both of whom were reported to have made contact with the Allies, in Oberammergau, Bavaria.
+He failed to agree on a joint course of action with them.

-On 23 April, Kammler sent a radio message to his office manager at Berlin, ordering him to organize the immediate destruction of the "V-1 equipment near Berlin" and then to go to Munich.
+A wartime diary, relating to the surrender of the mountain resort town Garmisch-Partenkirchen to Allied troops, reports the arrival of Kammler and some 600 staff in a motorised column carrying "high-quality research material" in Oberammergau on 22 April 1945.
+According to this source, he came into conflict with the local commander, lieutenant Burger, over failing to seek permission to establish his quarters in the area.
+In Oberammergau, Kammler initially stayed in the hotel of Alois Lang, which he had commandeered for indefinite use on 9 February 1945, and then moved quarters to the Linderhof Palace in nearby Ettal.
+On 23 April, Kammler sent a radio message to his office manager at Berlin, ordering him to organise the immediate destruction of the "V-1 equipment near Berlin" and then to go to Munich.
+On 27 April, American tanks were reported in Schongau, 35 km to the northwest of Oberammergau.
+On the morning of 28 April, anticipating their entry into Oberammergau that day, Kammler left the town with his staff.

-A wartime diary, relating to the surrender of the mountain resort town Garmisch-Partenkirchen to Allied troops, mentions Kammler and his staff.
-It said that Kammler and his staff of some 600 personnel, with "good quality" cars and trucks arrived in Oberammergau (north of Garmisch-Partenkirchen) on 22 April 1945 but their arrival was badly received by the local authorities who had several arguments with Kammler himself.
-These conflicts are referenced in the entries for 23 and 25 April.
-The last reference, implicating only Kammler's "staff", comes on the night of 28 April – an Oberleutnant Burger reports that they had gone on the same night that American forces began entering Oberammergau.

-In late April/early May, Kammler was reportedly at the Villa Mendelssohn at Ebensee, site of one of the projects assigned to him.
-On 4 May, he ordered the immediate transfer of the Ebensee office to Prague.
+His next stop, in late April/early May, was at the Villa Mendelssohn, the headquarters of SS Special Inspection IV, in Ebensee, some 270 km to the east of Oberammergau.
+Ebensee was the site of a concentration camp and arms factory overseen by him and part of the half-mythical Alpine Fortress complex.
+On the early morning of 4 May, he ordered the immediate transfer of the Ebensee office to Prague, apparently denounced by his subordinates as a suicide mission.